vvvv/betadocs/learning/tutorials/hello-world.md

 # The Main Menu
 Press your middle mouse button (or SPACE + right button if you don’t have a middle mouse button) and see the main menu.
 Here you find all the usual suspects.

-For now just create a *New Patch* <kbd>CTRL+P</kbd> and notice that this patch appears with the top left corner exactly under your cursor.
+For now just create a *New Patch* <span class="keyseq"><kbd>CTRL</kbd><kbd>P</kbd></span> and notice that this patch appears with the top left corner exactly under your cursor.
 This is useful because you can now simply click and drag to position the patch in a fine place on screen.

 # Creating a Node
 Now left double-click anywhere in the patch.
 The [Node Browser](xref:eeb8526d-0085-4219-a138-32ac397853f1) appears with a seemingly endless list of nodes you can choose from.
 By starting to type a name the list gets filtered for your input helping you to look for specific functionality.
 If instead of an alphabetical listing you want to get an overview sorted by categories, simply right-click the text field.
 Now you're in the category-view of the nodebrowser.
 Here you can click any of the categories to see which nodes belong to it.
 Press the T button in the nodebrowsers topright corner to go back to its tag-view.